spxbhuhb/zakadabar-stack/README.md

 A full-stack development platform for Kotlin.
 JVM backend, JavaScript frontend, both programmed exclusively in Kotlin as part of one Kotlin MultiPlatform Project.

+The overall goal of the project is to type "just enough" code.

 As of now we publish the project as **technology preview**.
 Many things are missing, **we might brake this and that with releases**.
 Interfaces, use patterns might change, it will need some time to mature.
 We actively use it in our own projects and add features as we need them.